liuwenchao/strike/README.md

 # install project dependencies
 npm install

-# open this in browser
+# open this in browser, make sure 80 port is not used.
 open http://dev.wx.zhaomw.cn/webpack-dev-server/index.html
 ```